 The sweet pea can't really cover large facades and walls, but they are an excellent choice for fences and as a flower-bouquet supply throughout the summer.
-As potted plants they can be cultivated on balconies.
-They are annual climbing plants for enthusiasts that will only show their potential when lovingly cared for.
+They can be cultivated as potted plants on balconies.
+They are long-flowering annual climbing plants for enthusiasts that will only show their potential when lovingly cared for.

 Sweet Pea, latin: lathyrus odoratus

-A sunny, warm and slightly sheltered location is ideal, away from walls and facades.
-Sweet peas don't tolerate heat, tolerated.
-The soil should be permeable and fertile, with lime.
+A sunny, warm, and slightly sheltered (from the wind) location is ideal, away from walls and facades.
+Sweet peas don't tolerate heat peaks well, so it is better to choose east or west-facing locations.
+They like well-drained, fertile soil-- preferably calcareous (chalky).
 Watering is necessary in heat, or the plants will die.
-Fertiliser or compost is helpful.
-Due to soil fatigue, change the location in the following year or use new soil after each season.
-The seeds are traded as seed blends or as pure color blends.
+Fertiliser or compost promotes growth.
+Avoid soil depletion by changing the location or by replacing the soil after each season.
+The seeds are available in single or mixed colour-blends.